neufelds/neufelds.github.io/_posts/2017-3-23-EastBound.md

 ### Timothy & Alyson Neufeld

 P.S.
 We would love to continue to update you with newsletters!
-If you would like to get updated please subscribe on the top right of this page.
+If you would like to get updated please subscribe by entering your email in the subscription box down below!